Our Appellations

 Background

-With the reclassification of the Walker Bay as a Wine District in 2004, the way was open for producers in the District to create their own more relevant Wine Wards with the assistance of a committee of soil specialists and viticulturists.
-Three Wards were created in the Hemel-en-Aarde Area:
+With the reclassification of Walker Bay as a Wine District in 2004, producers were given the opportunity to establish more relevant Wine Wards, working in consultation with a committee of soil specialists and viticulturists.
+This process led to the creation of three Wards in the Hemel-en-Aarde area:

-Upper Hemel-en-Aarde Valley, created in August 2006 and
+Upper Hemel-en-Aarde Valley, also established in August 2006

-These three appellations have the beautiful seaside resort town of Hermanus as their “service centre” and are aligned along the scenic Hemel-en-Aarde Road (R320) as you leave Hermanus towards Caledon in the above order, with the nearest beginning 1 km from the turn-off and the furthest ending 18.2 km from the turn-off.
+All three appellations boarders the beautiful seaside town of Hermanus and follow the scenic Hemel-en-Aarde Road (R320) as it winds from Hermanus toward Caledon.
+They appear in the order listed above, beginning just 1 km from the turn-off and extending to 18.2 km at the furthest point.

 Common Factors